Can Bartu: Personal life

-Bartu was considered a "legendary" footballer, and was nicknamed the "Sinyor" (from Italian "Signor" for nobleman).

-After his retirement, he wrote columns long time for the daily Hürriyet.
+Bartu was nicknamed "Sinyor" (from Italian "Signor" for nobleman).
+After his retirement, he was a columnist for the daily Hürriyet.

 Can Bartu died at the age of 83 on 11 April 2019.
 He was interred at the Karacaahmet Cemetery following a memorial ceremony held at the Şükrü Saracoğlu Stadium, the home ground of Fenerbahçe S.K., and the religious funeral at the Marmara İlahiyat Mosque in Üsküdar.

 Career

 He started to play basketball for Fenerbahçe and was a six-time international representative with the national basketball team.
 He was invited by the football coach Fikret Arıcan to play football beside basketball.
-On 25 January 1957, Bartu played football for his club against Beyoğluspor.
-He scored two goals and assisted for two more.
-He helped so his team won 4–0.
-Then, that evening, Bartu played basketball for Fenerbahçe, scoring 10 points.
-He helped his club win 44–43 shooting a goal three seconds before the finish.
-Bartu switched then over to football in his club.
-He played 26 times for the Turkish national football team.
+On 25 January 1957, Bartu played football against Beyoğluspor, scoring two goals and assisted two more in an eventual 4–0 victory.
+Then, that evening, Bartu scored 10 points, including a buzzer beater with three seconds remaining, in a basketball game to help Fenerbahçe win 44–43.
+He also played 26 times for the Turkey national football team.

-In 1961, Bartu transferred to ACF Fiorentina in Italy.
-Later, he played for Venezia A.C. in 1962 and for S.S.
+In 1961, Bartu transferred to ACF Fiorentina in Italy, where he became the first Turk to play a European final against Atlético Madrid at the 1962 Cup Winners' Cup, being given the nickname "Signor" by the Italian press as a result.
+Later on, he played for Venezia A.C. in 1962 and S.S.
 Lazio in 1964.
-He is the first ever Turkish footballer, who played a final game in Europe with Fiorentina against Atlético Madrid in 1962.
-He was nicknamed "Signor" by the Italians due to his technique and gentile manner on the playground and because of his chic outfits worn off field.

 After successful seasons in Italy, Bartu returned to Turkey in 1967 to play in his former club Fenerbahçe for more three years.
 Overall, Bartu played 326 games with Fenerbahçe and scored 162 goals.
 He became four-time Turkish Super League champion in 1959, 1961, 1968 and 1970 with Fenerbahçe.

 He retired from active sport in 1970 and continued his career as a sports journalist writing for the newspaper Hürriyet.

 He also took part on a national TV channel in Turkey as a commentator.

 Bartu was the UEFA Cup ambassador of Turkey in 2008/2009 season, when the Şükrü Saracoğlu Stadium in Istanbul hosted the final.

 Bartu replaced the injured Turgay Şeren at 77' and played as a goalkeeper against Romania on 2 November 1958 in București during a European Cup game.